 Scientists at the Tokyo Metropolitan University have made new superconductors made of layers of bismuth sulfide (BiS2) and a high entropy rare earth alloy oxyfluoride.
-This superconductors are made of five different rare earth (RE) elements at the same crystallographic site those keep possession of superconducting properties over a wider range of lattice parameters.
+These superconductors are made of five different rare earth (RE) elements at the same crystallographic site that possess superconducting properties over a wider range of lattice parameters.

 A property of superconductor- zero resistivity promises loss-free power transmission and powerful electromagnets.
 The challenge has been to find a material that holds this property at higher temperatures, nearer to encompassing temperatures.
 In spite of centered work and various leaps forward as of late, the hunt is still on for successful techniques to make new superconducting materials.

-They were able to combine five different rare earth (RE) elements, lanthanum, cerium, praseodymium, neodymium, and samarium, and create a “high entropy alloy” in the blocking layer.
-High entropy alloys have pulled in extensive consideration lately for their robustness.
+They combined five different rare earth (RE) elements, lanthanum, cerium, praseodymium, neodymium, and samarium, and create a “high entropy alloy” in the blocking layer.
+High entropy alloys have taken extensive consideration lately for their robustness.
 The group’s new materials, with various extents of REs (10-30%), displayed improved superconducting properties; specifically, materials with a similar period in their sub-atomic structure showed a superconducting change at higher temperatures when the blocking layer contained a high entropy composite.

 Now, the material is expected to stabilize the crystalline structure of the superconducting layer.